 ABOUT HER IMPACT

-"I believe true purpose Is discovered by starting with the question: "God, what did you have in mind when you created me?"~Angela Mott, Founder
+"I believe true purpose Is discovered by asking the question: "God, what did you have in mind when you created me? no human vision is as expansive as the Creator's"~Angela Mott, Founder

 HER IMPACT BOARD OF DIRECTORS